MHANWI Leadership Team

 Kimberly Smith joined Mental Health America of Northwest Indiana in 2018 as Vice President of Operations.
 A native of Lake County, she holds a Masters of Social Work from Indiana University Northwest and a Bachelor of Arts in Psychology from Purdue University Calumet.
 Prior to joining MHANWI, she served as Executive Director for Early Learning Partnership of NWI (now merged with MHANWI) and has worked professionally with families and children for more than 23 years.
 Kim, a National Trainer for Parents as Teachers and an Adjunct Professor for the School of Social Work program at IUN, is dedicated to strengthening and expanding parent education and family wellness services in the region.
 She has been active on numerous task forces, committees, and boards, including United for Children, Hammond Reads, and Lake County Prevent Child Abuse.
 She has been named a NWI Women of Merit, an Influential Women Nominee, and a “Leaders as Heroes” award winner.

-Wendy serves as Program Director for Mental Health America of Northwest Indiana (MHANWI).
+Wendy serves as Senior Director/Programs & Partnerships for Mental Health America of Northwest Indiana (MHANWI).
 She has over 15 years of experience in management and program development focused on building strong communities, thriving families, and children who are healthy, safe, and ready to learn.
 She earned a Master’s Degree in Public Affairs, with a concentration in Human Services, and is a certified trainer in Continuous Quality Improvement.
 Wendy also holds a Level IV Mentor Infant Mental Health Endorsement and serves as Vice President for Prevent Child Abuse Lake County.
 She is a member of the Lake County Child Death Review Team and serves on the advisory boards of First Steps of NWI and Real Fathers Initiative.
 Wendy is currently the co-chair of the Healthy Families Indiana Leadership Committee.

-Michelle joined Mental Health America of Northwest Indiana (MHANWI) in 2018 as Program Manager for Parents as Teachers, Empowering Teens as Parents, Ready to Soar, and Parents’ Village programs.
+Michelle joined Mental Health America of Northwest Indiana (MHANWI) in 2018 as Program Director for Parents as Teachers, Empowering Teens as Parents, Ready to Soar, and Parents’ Village programs.
 She recently served as Program Director for Early Learning Partnership of NWI (now merged with MHANWI).
 She has nearly 16 years of experience in leadership roles and program development & management.
 She holds a Master’s Degree in Marriage and Family Therapy.